DarS007/mqttt/README.md

 ## HARDWARE
 *Raspberry Pi Zero W* is perhaps the most optimal (cost and performance) platform.
 It's even too beefy for such easy task, but come on...
 You can spend $9 for RPi or $3 on ESP8266 - small difference for a singular DIY quantities.
 And with RPi you have a comfort of full Linux distribution, fully functional Pythin, flawless WiFi, etc.

+## TO DO
+- MQTT authentication - it is currently lacking, as the code was developed for in-house usage where local MQTT broker was open to everyone (in the subnet)